misken/base_v_tidy/readme.md

 the pipe.
 When I first encountered the pipe and some of the debugging difficulties associated with it, I realized that it wasn’t much different from the challenges associated with debugging complex SQL statements.
-Reading piped dplyr code is pretty easy and is like reading SQL.
+Reading piped dplyr code is somewhat similar to reading SQL and is something that new R learners can do with practice and by starting out with standard intro SQLish dplyr statements.

 ### The tidyverse